diddy-boy/Remote-Linux-Manager/README.md

 Within this folder run up the linux.sh script if running from Linux or window.bat if on windows.
 You may get prompted for sudo password on first run up to install the supporting files (python 3, pip etc) but subsequant runs wont ask you for sudo password and the app will just run up.

-## Backup & Migration (if yoou want to move this tool to another pc keeping the database and secret hash key
+## Backup & Migration (if you want to move this tool to another pc keeping the database and secret hash key

 To backup your PC list and move to another machine: